mkiki/chords/README.md

 * For actual notes, the duration is followed by 2 numbers, first the string nummber (1 for the top string, and 5 for the drone string), the the fret number
 * Optionally, this can be followed by a comment statting with a "+".
 The comment will be displayed below the group note.
 Special comments surrounded with "(" and ")" will be displayed inside a circle
 * To support multiple notes vertically, add a comma and another note.
 For example: "E10,E20,E30"
-* For a hammer effect, add "H" suffix to the starting note
+* For a hammer effect, add "H" suffix to the ending note
 * For a pull off effect, add "P" suffix to the ending note
 * For a slide effect, add "S" suffix to the ending note
 * For a ghost note effect, add "g" suffix to the note